vikas9dev/spring-ai/docs/02-spring-ai-essentials---prompts,-advisors,-and-structured-responses_combined.md

 ### Demo with Google Gemini

-To demonstrate structured output, Google AI Studio is recommended. ⚠️ **Warning:** At the time of this recording, other popular applications like ChatGPT may not fully support structured output in their UI.
+To demonstrate structured output, Google AI Studio is recommended. ⚠️ **Warning:** As of 11 Aug 2025, other popular applications like ChatGPT may not fully support structured output in their UI.

 1. Navigate to the Google AI Studio website.
 2. Ensure that the "Chat" option is selected.